 Thus, it will not work with application load balancers (such as AWS ALB) or load balancers that do TLS termination.
 Use plain TCP passthrough load balancers (such as AWS NLB) to take advantage of TLS routing.

 Pre-8.0 cluster configurations are fully backwards compatible with TLS routing.
-Existing trusted cluster and reverse tunnel agent connections won't be affected.
+Existing Trusted Cluster and reverse tunnel connections won't be affected.

 Update your root cluster auth server's configuration to set proxy listener mode to "multiplex":

 This setting will indicate to the clients (such as

 agents) that they should connect to the web proxy port using TLS routing.